 Google tells us that the world currently goes through 1 million plastic bottles every minute.
 In fact, if current trends continue, our oceans could contain more plastic than fish by 2050.
 Let that sink in.

-Take the time to lend your support to businesses and organisations that are making a difference.
+Take the time to lend your support to businesses and organizations that are making a difference.
 Discover the various programs that may be in place and learn how you can get involved.

 For example, at Sandman Hotels, you may forego a daily linen service and choose to reuse your towels.
-While at one of our hotels, you may choose to dine at Chop Steakhouse & Bar, who are members of the Canadian Roundtable for Sustainable Beef, and use only sustainable fish and seafood products.
+While at one of our hotels, you may choose to dine at Chop Steakhouse & Bar, which is a member of the Canadian Roundtable for Sustainable Beef and use only sustainable fish and seafood products.